 Many people aren’t sure how to seek compensation for their injuries in a rideshare accident.
 For example, sometimes we get calls from injured parties who want to sue a rideshare company like Uber or Lyft.

 While we understand the need for compensation, in many cases, suing the rideshare company is neither necessary nor productive.
-However, there are often other solutions to recover your damages, and your attorney can help you determine the best way to proceed.
+However, there are often other solutions to recover your damages, and your attorney can help you determine the appropriate way to proceed.

 Who Is at Fault in a Rideshare Accident?